Logo

 The Church of St. James, Buttermere

-The church dates from 1840 and was built at the expense of the Revd Vaughan Thomas of Oxford, with stone from Sour Milk Ghyll.
+The tiny picturesque Church of St. James dates from 1848 and was built at the expense of the Revd Vaughan Thomas of Oxford, with stone from Sour Milk Ghyll.
 It boasts an antique organ, dating from 1820.
 In 1884 the east end was extended to make a sanctuary, with a vestry added to the north side.

 The village is a good starting point for local walks.
 There is also a youth hostel, situated about a quarter of a mile from the village and overlooking Buttermere Lake.

-A walk from Burttermere Village
+A walk from Buttermere Village

 Duration 2 hours